Serverless compute tier for Azure SQL Database

 The serverless compute tier with support up to 40 max vCores is available worldwide except the following regions: China East, China North, Germany Central, Germany Northeast, and US Gov Central (Iowa).

 Regions supporting 80 max vCores

-Currently, 80 max vCores in serverless is supported in the following regions with more regions planned: Australia East, Australia Southeast, Canada Central, Central US, East Asia, East US, East US 2, France Central, France South, India Central, Japan East, Japan West, North Central US, North Europe, Norway East, Qatar Central, South Africa North, South Central US, Switzerland North, UK South, UK West, West Europe, West US, West US 2, and West US 3.
+Currently, 80 max vCores in serverless is supported in the following regions with more regions planned: Australia East, Australia Southeast, Brazil South, Canada Central, Central US, East Asia, East US, East US 2, France Central, France South, Germany West Central, India Central, India South, Japan East, Japan West, North Central US, North Europe, Norway East, Qatar Central, South Africa North, South Central US, Switzerland North, UK South, UK West, West Europe, West Central US, West US, West US 2, and West US 3.

 Regions supporting availability zones for 80 max vCores

-Currently, 80 max vCores in serverless with availability zone support is limited to the following regions with more regions planned: East US, West Europe, West US 2, and West US 3.
+Currently, 80 max vCores in serverless with availability zone support is limited to the following regions with more regions planned: Australia East, Brazil South, Canada Central, Central US, East Asia, East US, East US 2, France Central, Germany West Central, India Central, India South, Japan East, Japan West, North Central US, North Europe, South Central US, UK South, West Central US, West Europe, West US, West US 2, and West US 3.